bayinfosys/bayinfosys.github.io/library/32-training-llm.md

 But these correlate poorly with human judgments of quality for open-ended generation.
 A response can score well on ROUGE while being inappropriate, repetitive, or unhelpful.

 The field has largely concluded that human preference data, despite its biases and limitations, provides the most robust signal for training chat models.
-The question becomes: whose preferences should we optimize for, and how do we mitigate systematic biases in those preferences?
+The question becomes: whose preferences should we optimise for, and how do we mitigate systematic biases in those preferences?

 ## Open Source Datasets